 Ravens and Bears show off D, Baltimore wins 17-16

-Ravens and Bears show off D, Baltimore wins 17-16Chicago Bears fullback Michael Burton, left, scores against the Baltimore Ravens on a pass reception during the first half at the Pro Football Hall of Fame NFL preseason game Thursday, Aug.
-2, 2018, in Canton, Ohio.
-(AP Photo/Ron Schwane)
+The Ravens and Bears honored their great linebackers Ray Lewis and Brian Urlacher with some defense to make them proud in the Hall of Fame game that opened the NFL's preseason Thursday night.
+Baltimore held on 17-16.

-CANTON, Ohio (AP) -- The Ravens and Bears honored their great linebackers Ray Lewis and Brian Urlacher with some defense to make them proud in the Hall of Fame game that opened the NFL's preseason Thursday night.
+"Ray is the greatest linebacker of our time," said 2016 Heisman Trophy winner Lamar Jackson, who quarterbacked the second half for the Ravens.
+"That was a big thrill and exciting stuff."

-Oh, there was a little spark of offense, some provided by Baltimore's first-round draft pick Lamar Jackson in the second half of a 17-16 victory.
-His 7-yard touchdown pass to fellow first-rounder Hayden Hurst came after the Ravens' defense recovered a fumble.
+Oh, there was a little spark of offense, some provided by Baltimore's first-round draft pick.
+Jackson's 7-yard touchdown pass to fellow first-rounder Hayden Hurst came after the Ravens' defense recovered a fumble.

 Chicago put together its best drive in the final minutes and journeyman Tyler Bray connected with Tanner Gentry for a 10-yard score to cap a 92-yard march.
 But the 2-point conversion pass fell incomplete.